RicePerson/KTANExpert/README.md

 # KTANExpert
-A Python BombManual Expert for the game, **Keep Talking and Nobody Explodes** It's not done yet.
-As of right now, it only does:
+A Python BombManual Expert for the game, **Keep Talking and Nobody Explodes** As of 10/19/2022, the expert can process these modules:
 * Wires
 * Button
 * Keypad